-When summer begins, it can unfortunately bring with it a rise in crime.
-Opportunistic burglars take advantage of opens doors and windows, and properties left unattended when families go on holiday.
+When summer begins, it can unfortunately bring with it a rise in crime as opportunistic burglars take advantage of opens doors and windows.
 However, there are a number of steps you can take to help keep your home safe from crime in the coming months.

 Install a security system